Mental health survey questions, examples, and types

 7. Are you in an exclusive relationship?

-8. Would you describe your relationship as “love at first sight?”
+8. Would you describe your current relationship as having been “love at first sight?”

 9. What do you least enjoy about your partner?